enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Payload basics
 #########################

-The goal of JQM is to run some Java code containing some business logic: the :term:`payload`.
-This chapter describes how to write the Java code that will really be executed.
-The philosophy is: JQM is able to run most existing code without adaptations, and taking advantage of some JQM functionalities is easy to add to any code be it new or existing.
+JQM is a specialized application server dedicated to ease the management of Java batch jobs.
+Application servers usually have two main aspects: on one hand they bring in frameworks to help writing the business programs, on the other they try to ease daily operations.
+For example, JBoss or Glassfish provide an implementation of the EE6 framework for building web applications, and provide many administration utilities to deploy applications, monitor them, load balance them, etc.

+JQM's philosophy is that **all existing Java programs should be reusable as is**, and that programmers should be free to use whatever frameworks they want (if any at all).
+Therefore, JQM nearly totally forgoes the "framework" part and concentrates on the management part.
+For great frameworks created for making batch jobs easier to write, look at Spring batch, a part of Spring, or JSR 352, a part of EE7.
+As long as the required libraries are provided, JQM can run :term:`payloads<payload>` based on all these frameworks.

+**This section aims at giving all the keys to developers in order to create great batch jobs for JQM**.
+This may seem in contradiction with what was just said: why have "develop for JQM" chapter if JQM runs any Java code?

+* First, as all application server containers, there a a few guidelines to respect, such as packaging rules.
+* Then, as an option, JQM provides a few APIs that can be of help to batch jobs, such as getting the ID of the run or the caller name.

+But this document must insist: unless there is a need to use the APIs, there is no need to develop specifically for JQM. **JQM runs standard JSE code**.

 .. highlight:: java

 Payloads types
 ********************

-There are three payload types: just launching the good old main (the preferred method for newly written jobs), and two types designed to allow reuse of even more existing binaries: Runnable & JQM API.
+There are three :term:`payload<payload>` types: programs with a good old main (the preferred method for newly written jobs), and two types designed to allow reuse of even more existing binaries: Runnable implementers & JobBase extenders.

 Main
 ---------